uvaai/ml2/20 Module 2/10 Neural Networks/content.md

 # Neural Networks

-These videos by Andrew outline what a neural network looks like, and give some good intuitions on why it is such useful model.
+These videos by Andrew outline what a neural network looks like, and give some good intuitions on why it is such a useful model.
 They should be a good first introduction into what neural networks are exactly.
 These videos do not yet cover how exactly to train a neural network.